pyscript/pyscript/docs/guides/http-requests.md

 The `fetch` API is a modern way to make HTTP requests.
 It is available in all modern browsers, and in Pyodide.

-Although there are two ways to use `fetch`, 1) using `JavaScript` from `PyScript`, and 2) using Pyodide's Python wrapper, `Pyodide.http.pyfetch`, this example will only show how to use the Python wrapper.
+Although there are two ways to use `fetch`:
+1) using `JavaScript` from `PyScript`
+2) using Pyodide's Python wrapper, `Pyodide.http.pyfetch`

+This example will only show how to use the Python wrapper.
 Still, the [fetch documentation](https://developer.mozilla.org/en-US/docs/Web/API/fetch#parameters) is a useful reference, as its parameters can be called from Python using the `pyfetch` wrapper.

 ## Pyodide.http, pyfetch, and FetchResponse

-[Pyodide.http module](https://pyodide.org/en/stable/usage/api/python-api/http.html#module-pyodide.http) is a Python API
-for dealing with HTTP requests.
+The [pyodide.http module](https://pyodide.org/en/stable/usage/api/python-api/http.html#module-pyodide.http) is a Python API for dealing with HTTP requests.
 It provides the `pyfetch` function as a wrapper for the `fetch` API, which returns a `FetchResponse` object whenever a request is made.
 Extra keyword arguments can be passed to `pyfetch` which will be passed to the `fetch` API.